The long and short chronological history of social media

 Year or period: 1999

-Just before the turn of the Millenium, the first blogging sites started to become popular, and this form of social media is still very popular today.
+Just before the turn of the Millenium, the first blogging sites started to become popular, and this form of social media is still prevalent today.

 LiveJournal, for example, was founded in 1999.
 This is a social network built around constantly updating blog posts.

-It encouraged users to follow each other and create groups that also interact with one another.
+It encouraged users to follow each other and create groups interacting with one another.

 9. LunarStorm was one of the first ad-financed social media sites